 - Academic performance

 At the end of each academic year, each student is evaluated by his/her area committee and by the departmental Graduate Committee and is notified by the Graduate Committee of any deficiencies in academic progress.
-A student who is not considered by the area committee or by the Graduate Committee to be making adequate progress, either in terms of coursework of in terms of professional development, may be dismissed from the doctoral program.
-Causes for Dismissal and the Procedures for Dismissal, as well as the process for reviews of student performance, are outlined below.
+A student who is not considered by the area committee or by the Graduate Committee to be making adequate progress, either in terms of coursework or in terms of professional development, may be dismissed from the doctoral program.
+Causes for dismissal and the procedures for dismissal, as well as the process for reviews of student performance, are outlined below.

 - Causes for dismissal